VladimirKalachikhin/gpsdAISd/README.md

 ## Control
 gpsdAIS daemon checks whether the instance is already running, and exit if it.
 Remove data file stops gpsdAIS daemon.
 gpsdAIS daemon checks atime of the data file, if possible.
 If there are no accesses to this file daemon exit.
 If no atime available, daemon exit by timeout.
+Timeouts define in the begin of the script file, for easily adjusted it.
 ## Output
 The output data file are JSON encoded array with MMSI keys and an array of data as value.
-The data are key-value pair as described in gpsd/www/AIVDM.adoc and [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site.
-The units of measurement are given in the human species.
+The data are key-value pair as described in gpsd/www/AIVDM.adoc and [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site, except:
+* The units of measurement are given in the human species
+* The timestamp  is Unix timestamp